LennonLab/MicrobialBiodiversityTheory/paper/Methods.md

 # Methods
 **Note:** Some numbers in parentheses correspond to references; a reference section is being built.

+** This sentence should probably go in the Methods, could be confusing Negative values were possible because the relationship is not fitted, i.e., estimating variation around a line with a slope of 1.0 and intercept of zero (White et al. 2012, Locey and White 2013, Xiao et al. 2014).**

 ## Data
 ###P1
 **S1:** For the analysis we used bacterial and archaeal community sequence data from 15,535 sites.